Python syntax and semantics: First-class functions

 Lambdas are limited to containing an expression rather than statements, although control flow can still be implemented less elegantly within lambda by using short-circuiting, and more idiomatically with conditional expressions.

 Closures

 Python has had support for lexical closures since version 2.2.
-Here's an example function that returns a function that approximates the derivative of the given function:
+For example, the following function accepts a function as an argument and returns another function that approximates the derivative of the argument: